FrancisToth/francistoth.github.io/content/posts/2021-01-22-functional_design.markdown

 ```
 {{< /scala3 >}}
 {{< /scala >}}
 This approach makes `program` a bit safer to use because we have now control over how side-effects are performed, but calling `putStrLn` or `getStrLn()` may still result in a side-effect, preventing them to be reasoned about locally.
-Secondly, this approach is a poor way to manage dependencies in general as these have to be provided up-front.
+Another downside is that this approach is a poor way to manage dependencies in general as these have to be provided up-front.
 Applied to a more complex program, this strategy may result indeed in a lack of flexibility and in providing an ever growing context any time we need to use `program`:

 {{< scala >}}
 {{< scala2 >}}